Hide and protect files and folders (and check CRC)

 To hide the E2B text/config files, such as the \_ISO\MyE2B.cfg file, from prying eyes (including any password you may have set), use 7Zip to compress the MyE2B.cfg file to GZip format (you must keep the filename the same - i.e. as MyE2B.cfg, not MyE2B.cfg.gz).
 E2B will still work fine as long as the filenames are the same as they were before.
 If you wish, you can also do this to the \menu.lst file and the menu.lst and E2B.cfg files in the \_ISO\E2B\grub folder too (or even all .mnu files, .txt files and .g4b files!).
 See also LZMA compression below.

-Do not encrypt or compress any payload files (i.e. do not encrypt the .ISO or .imgPTN or .VHD or .WIM, etc.)!
+Do not encrypt or compress any payload files (i.e. do not encrypt .ISO, .imgPTN, .VHD, .WIM files, etc.)!
+However, for a floppy disk image, the .ima.gz extension is supported.

-You can hide any file from Windows by setting the System+Hidden attributes.
+You can hide any file from Windows Explorer by setting the System+Hidden attributes (see above).

 For an easy way to encrypt a lot of files and without needing to rename them manually afterwards, use the files in \_ISO\docs\E2B Utilities\LZMA folder.